 Conclusion

-The central principle of marketing is that knowing a customer better helps you to offer products and services they actually want.
+The central principle of marketing is that knowing a customer better helps you to offer products and services they want.
 Understanding the context of a customer has always been a part of that, but recently the amount of contextual information available to marketers has multiplied.
 This offers marketers the possibility of a new depth of understanding.

 However, the ability to use that information relies on the customer’s consent—whether it is explicit or implicit.
 Customers are used to sharing information with businesses, but they expect value in return.
+Since the advent of AI machine-learning we now have hyper-personalisation software, which is wholly autonomous and offers send time optimisation.
+Relevant products sent at the right time delivers the highest ROI in marketing ever known.

 For contextual marketing to be sustainable, it must, therefore, be used to improve the customer experience.
-This means improving not only the way in which companies interact with customers but also the nature of the products and services they offer.
+This means improving not only how companies interact with customers but also the nature of the products and services they offer.
 In the short term, marketers must develop the technical, creative and marketing skills required to incorporate contextual information effectively and without unnerving their customers and jeopardising their prospects.
 For marketers already adapting to the rapid digitisation of their profession, this kind of change is now an expected component of doing business.

-But in the longer term, they must also find ways to feed contextual insights about customer behaviour into the wider organisation in order to create products and services of greater value.
+But in the longer term, they must also find ways to feed contextual insights about customer behaviour into the wider organisation to create products and services of greater value.
 This will not only encourage customers to give companies access to information about their current context but also will help those companies make more profitable use of that information.
 In these early days of digital contextual marketing, this is still very much a work in progress.